xiaoyeziji/ide/intl.en-US/User Guide/Data development/Node type/PyODPS node.md

     2. Run the SQL statements

-        PyODPS supports ODPS SQL query and can read the execution result.
+        PyODPS supports MaxCompute SQL query and can read the execution result.
 The return value of the execute\_sql or run\_sql method is the running instance.

-        **Note:** Not all commands that can be executed on the ODPS console are SQL statements that are accepted by ODPS.
-You need to use other methods to call non DDL/DML statements.
+        **Note:** Not all commands that can be executed on the MaxCompute console are SQL statements accepted by MaxCompute.
+You need to use other methods to call non-DDL/DML statements.
 For example, use the run\_security\_query method to call the GRANT or REVOKE statements, and use the run\_xflow or execute\_xflow method to call PAI commands.

         ```
         o.execute_sql('select * from dual') # Run the SQL statements in synchronous mode.
 Blocking continues until execution of the SQL statement is completed.